elysiaisalive/8XWiki/README.md

 - AStar Grids
 - AStar Search

-# Contributing
+# Contributing and Feature Requests
-Issues, PRs, etc. are all welcome!
+Issues, PRs, Feature Requests are all welcome!